mertunctuncer/skuerrel/README.md

 # Skuerrel

-A lightweight SQL serialization library for kotlin utilizing HikariCP.
+A lightweight SQL serialization library for kotlin utilizing coroutines.